GLPRL/AdvProg1-5/README.md

 git clone https://github.com/GLPRL/AdvProg1-5
 ```
 (ZIP requires unpacking, use your preffered method)
-and "cd" into the un-packed project folder
+and cd into the un-packed project folder
 Among all the files, there's a makefile for using make.
 However, you'll need to use it for the entity you need:

 inside KnnServer there will be a makefile for the server, and inside the KnnClient there will be for creating a client.